gaopengcuhk/Stable-Pix2Seq/README.md

 # Bug Fix Oct,12,2021.
 Previous data loader uses 512 image resolution rather than 1333 image resolution.
 New data loader has been updated.

+# Causion, please choose --output_dir for training.
+Otherwise, the checkpoint and log will not been stored.

 # Stable-Pix2Seq
 A full-fledged version of Pix2Seq